The Love Club EP: Critical reception

 An editor of AllMusic called the album "evocative" and praised its "sultry, sinewy" sound.
 Writing for The New Zealand Herald, Chris Schulz labelled the EP "the start of something very special" and applauded Lorde's vocals.
 Nick Ward from The Nelson Mail praised the extended play's lyrical content and characterised Lorde as "definitely one to watch".
 In an article for New Zealand Listener, Jim Pinckney opined that the music "may not yet quite match the individuality of [Lorde's] vocals and lyrics", but praised her songwriting ability, "which combines unmistakably teenage confusion, curiosity and confidence with word skills beyond her years".

 On behalf of Manawatu Standard, a reviewer complimented on the EP's production, songwriting and "the right edge to appeal to a mainstream audience", saying the EP was "[what] a good pop debut should be".
 In a review of The Love Club EP for The Dominion Post, Tom Cardy deemed the songs on the record as "sharp, refreshing and smart".
 Additionally, he viewed the EP as the best album he had heard by a New Zealand artist that year and lauded Lorde's lyrics and performance as "simply incredible".
 As a music reviewer for mX, Nick Mason lauded the EP as a "strong" debut release for displaying Lorde's maturity beyond her years, as well as impressive and inventive musical style.
 By the end of 2013, Allan Raible from ABC News ranked The Love Club EP as well as Pure Heroine as the third best records of the year.

 At the 2013 New Zealand Music Awards, Lorde won Breakthrough Artist of the Year for the EP and Single of the Year for "Royals".
 With "Royals", Lorde and Joel Little won the APRA Silver Scroll award in 2013.
 At the 56th Annual Grammy Awards (2014), "Royals" was nominated for Record of the Year, and won Song of the Year and Best Pop Solo Performance.
 The song won Top Rock Song at the 2014 Billboard Music Awards.
 At the 2014 World Music Awards, the EP was nominated for Best Album, which went to Coup d'Etat by G-Dragon.

 Commercial performance

 The Love Club EP debuted and peaked on the New Zealand Albums Chart at number two on 18 March 2013.
 It stayed on the chart for a total of 41 weeks.
 The EP became the fifth best-selling album of the year in New Zealand was certified platinum by the Recorded Music NZ (RMNZ) for shipping more than 15,000 units in the country.
 In Australia, the record appeared on the ARIA Singles Chart at number two.
-The Australian Recording Industry Association (ARIA) certified The Love Club EP nonuple platinum for shipments of more than 630,000 copies in Australia.
+The Australian Recording Industry Association (ARIA) certified The Love Club EP 16× platinum in Australia.
 In the US, the record peaked at number 23 on the Billboard 200 and had sold 60,000 copies by August 2013; it became the 182nd best-selling album of the year in the US.